jaimin-webbrains/ChatApp/README.md

 Input: Unique Username and Group name.

 How to run:
-Go to client and server folder and run cmd "npm i".
-Then in client folder, run "npm start" and in server folder, run "npm index.js"
+Go to client and server folder and run cmd "npm i" in both folder.
+Then in client folder, run "npm start" and in server folder, run "node index.js"

 It a minimalist and fast web application to provide communication over the Internet that offers a real-time transmission of text messages from sender to receiver.